 Types of back operations

-Patients evaluating the different types of back operations available to them to treat chronic neck or back pain should be sure to do a fair amount of research about the risks and benefits of each procedure.
+Patients evaluating the different types of back operations available to them to treat chronic neck or back pain can benefit from research about the risks and benefits of each procedure.
 Getting a variety of opinions from different spine specialists will also be an important part of the decision-making process.
-In general, spine surgeries for degenerative spine conditions are categorized in two ways: open spine surgery or minimally invasive spine surgery.
-Minimally invasive surgery is a far less invasive procedure, though not all patients will be candidates for this approach.
+In general, spine surgeries for degenerative spine conditions can now be approached two ways: traditional open spine surgery or minimally invasive spine surgery.
+Minimally invasive spine procedures use muscle-sparing techniques that allow for a smaller incision and can be performed on an outpatient basis.

-Open spine surgery
+Traditional open spine surgery

-Minimally invasive surgery
+Minimally invasive spine surgery

-Minimally invasive spine surgery is a minimally invasive approach that is performed on an outpatient basis.
+Minimally invasive spine surgery is a less invasive approach to back operations that can be performed on an outpatient basis.
 Most patients are able to walk and return home a few hours after surgery.
-A small incision is made in the neck or back, through which visualization tools, a light, a laser and other small surgical tools are funneled to the area needing treatment.
+A small incision is made in the neck or back, through which direct visualization tools and other small surgical equipment are funneled through a series of dilating tubes to the area needing treatment.
 Muscles, ligaments and tendons are moved aside, not cut, which greatly reduces the risk of permanent damage.
-Due to the minimally invasive nature of these back operations, patients enjoy much shorter and less painful rehabilitations.^ Some individuals can return to a full range of activities six to eight weeks after the procedure.
+Due to the minimally invasive nature of these back operations, including the minimally invasive spine surgery at Laser Spine Institute, patients enjoy a shorter recovery time compared to traditional procedures.^